sjungwirth/aacl/README.md

 	we need a way to get and instance of the object given only the class name.
 Not that the object returned shoul not be used for anything except calling `acl_*` methods to discover resource properties.

-Note that the `Model_AACL_Rule` itself extends `Sprig_AACL`.
+Note that the `Model_ACL_Rule` itself extends `ORM_ACL`.
 Instead of the default CRUD actions though it just specifies `grant` and `revoke` actions.
 This means you can create rules about whether a role can itsef grant or revoke access!
 Note that the checking is not automatic though.
 That would prevent installers from creating rules or similar due to not having a user logged in yet!
 It is still up to the developer to check the user has permission to grant or revoke using check().

 ### Resource Conditions

-`AACL_Resource` objects can define conditions which allow rules to provide fine-grained control.
+`ACL_Resource` objects can define conditions which allow rules to provide fine-grained control.
 Since conditions are resource specific, only conditions defined by the resource are available when defining rules for that resource.

 A typical and common use for this is allowing Users to edit their own posts but not others'.
 The implementation for such a condition is given below.

-	// Sprig_AACL defines the AACL_Request interface but with no available conditions (since they will be model-specifc)
+	// ORM_ACL defines the ACL_Request interface but with no available conditions (since they will be model-specifc)
 	// We don't need to redefine the acl_id() or acl_actions() methods as long as we are happy with the defaults

-    class Model_Post extends Sprig_AACL
+    class Model_Post extends ORM_ACL
     {
     	...
 Set up model ...